Updated post: June 11th, 2018

 But as common and straightforward as Google Calendar may seem, it’s also packed with a surprising amount of features and integrations that help you manage your time more effectively.

-So here, you’ll find over 90 tips and tricks to turn you into a Google Calendar pro.
+So here, you’ll find over 80 awesome and powerful tips and tricks (scaled down from the previous 90 because of the simplified changes to the platform) to turn you into a Google Calendar pro.
 Whether you need to better manage client meetings across the globe or simply plan a quick getaway with friends, here’s how to get it all done with Google Calendar.
+And stay tuned—we’ll add to this in the future as new updates come up, so it can continue to be your ultimate guide to Google Calendar!

 Consider this your go-to source for all things Google Calendar.